By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1129|Pages: 2|6 min read

-According to Dlamini (2016) after twenty years after democracy women make up almost plus-minus 11% of the operational mining workforce in South Africa.
+According to Dlamini (2016), twenty years after democracy, women make up almost plus-minus 11% of the operational mining workforce in South Africa.
 Before 1994, underground work was just for males.
-There are possible side effects of the mining industry’s apparent new-found enthusiasm for female employees by using Affirmative Action and Employment Equity.
+There are possible side effects of the mining industry’s apparent newfound enthusiasm for female employees by using Affirmative Action and Employment Equity.
 The urgency with which the industry seeks to recruit female employees is ultimately driven by the threat of their losing mining licenses if they do not ‘transform’.
-Female employees on mines were to be found in human resources, finance or laboratory work above ground.
+Female employees on mines were to be found in human resources, finance, or laboratory work above ground.
 Even after the coming into being of the Employment Equity Act of 1999, mining was slow to transform.
 Relying on a caveat in section 6 of the Employment Equity Act, mining management argued that females were unable to meet the ‘inherent requirements’ of much of the underground work.
 As female employment levels stayed resolutely low, the government increasingly rejected these arguments and insisted on higher levels of female employment, setting targets to rectify the gender imbalances in the industry.
 This was done in terms of the Mineral and Petroleum Resources Development Act of 2002 and the Broad-based Socio-Economic Charter for the South African Mining Industry of 2004.
 The penalty for not meeting these targets ended in the non-renewal of mining licenses.

 Under pressure to transform, mines have aggressively recruited female employees.
-Even where a suitable male candidate exists, employers would be entitled to prefer a female applicant for a job, indeed they would end up not complying with legislation if they did not.
+Even where a suitable male candidate exists, employers would be entitled to prefer a female applicant for a job; indeed, they would end up not complying with legislation if they did not.
 In the words of a human resource practitioner at Kumba Iron Ore, female miners are like gold.

 Browse our vast selection of original essay samples, each expertly formatted and styled